 Apartment: La Casa di Ortensia

-This cute balcony apartment offers great value and is fully equipped with everything you need for a lovely stay.
+This cute balcony apartment offers great value and is fully equipped with everything you need for a lovely stay when visiting Parma.
 It’s a little bit further out of town, situated about 1.6 km / 1 mile from Parma train station and about a 20-minute walk from the center.

-For hotels, Booking is a great tool, but for more apartment options I recommend using Airbnb as it has a great selection.
+Booking is a great tool for hotels, but I recommend using Airbnb for more apartment options, as it has a great selection.

 PIN FOR LATER